What Is Hard Money?

 • Local business professionals like doctors and lawyers

-• Shorter Duration: Hard money loans come with higher costs than traditional bank loans and almost always have shorter terms, typically 6 to 24 months.
+• Shorter Duration: Hard money loans typically come with higher costs than traditional bank loans and have shorter terms, ranging from 6 to 24 months.

-• Higher Costs: Interest rates can range from 8 to 15% depending on location, property type, financial strength of the borrower, and current lending market conditions.
+• Higher Costs: Interest rates can range from 8% to 15%, depending on location, property type, the borrower's financial strength, and current lending market conditions.
 They often come with a one-time upfront fee called origination points that are paid at the start of the loan, but not before the client receives the loan.

-• Interest-only Loans: Most hard money loans are interest-only; rarely are they amortized.
-This means the monthly payments a borrower makes will only be applied toward the interest of the loan and not the principal amount.
-It is common for a borrower to make a balloon payment of the full loan amount before or when the loan is due.
+• Interest-Only Loans: Most hard money loans are interest-only; they are rarely amortized.
+This means that the monthly payments a borrower makes will only be applied toward the interest of the loan, not the principal amount.
+It is common for a borrower to make a balloon payment of the full loan amount before or at the time the loan is due.

 • Flexible Qualifications: The asset being used as collateral is heavily weighed by hard money lenders during the underwriting process.

-If the collateral is great and a borrower’s story is compelling enough, even things like bad credit and poor financial history can be overlooked, unlike big institutional lenders, where all the boxes must be checked in order to qualify for a loan.
+If the collateral is strong and a borrower’s story is compelling enough, even factors like bad credit and a poor financial history can be overlooked, unlike with big institutional lenders, where all the boxes must be checked to qualify for a loan.

 • LTV: The loan-to-value ratio is the value of the property compared to the loan amount.
 Check below to see some examples of LTV scenarios.